 The line moved forward until I found myself in front of a priest who was, I think, pouring something over a lingam.
 The priests treated me like everyone else but I don’t remember what they did.
 I think one of them put vibhuti on my forehead, and I think I was conscious of it being there for hours afterward while I walked around the dark cavernous spaces, but my memory of that day is so fragmented and distorted that I don’t really know.

 About a year after I wrote this article, I remembered that after I got back to the hotel, I cancelled my flight out of Madurai so I could remain in town a second day and return to the temple.
 It was on that second day that I climbed to the roof.
-This article should have been named “My Two Days at Meenakshi Amman Temple.”
+Therefore I’ve renamed this article, “My Two Days at Meenakshi Amman Temple.”